gourav-kcodes/lalonde-causal-replication/README.md

 ![Causal estimates vs. the true experimental benchmark](results/figures/results_comparison.png)

-The naive comparison doesn't just miss the true effect — it gets the **sign wrong**, implying training cost people over $8,000 a year.
+The naive comparison doesn't just miss the true effect - it gets the sign wrong, implying training cost people over $8,000 a year.
 That's a textbook case of confounding: the CPS comparison group is older, far more educated, much higher-earning before the program even started, and overwhelmingly less likely to be Black than the people who actually went through job training (full numbers below).
 None of those differences are caused by the training program, but a naive comparison can't tell the difference.

-All three causal methods land within roughly $500–$600 of the true effect and get the sign right.
-None of them recover the experimental benchmark exactly — which is itself an honest and expected result.
+All three causal methods land within roughly $500-$600 of the true effect and get the sign right.
+None of them recover the experimental benchmark exactly - which is itself an honest and expected result.
 The point of this project isn't to claim these methods are perfect; it's to show, with a verifiable ground truth, how much closer they get than a naive comparison, and to be